duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/20-circuitry-voltage.md

 ### Main Lesson

+Recommended: 40 minutes

-1. Recommended: 10 min - Build and measure first circuit
+1. Build and measure first circuit

 Give the students materials to build a circuit similar to last class's except without the LED.
 Show them how to measure voltage, resitance, and current with the multimeter.

-2. Recommended: 15 min - Explaination of Ohm's Law
+2. Explaination of Ohm's Law

 Show how voltage, resistance, and current relate mathmatically using Ohm's law.
-(A graphic may be helpful, similar to one listed below in resources.)
+(A graphic may be helpful, similar to this one. [https://spl-binal.blogspot.com/2017/09/ohms-law.html#.XvqBNihKhhE](https://spl-binal.blogspot.com/2017/09/ohms-law.html#.XvqBNihKhhE))

-Bring up a chart of ohms/distance for a copper wire of varying gauges, show process of picking a gauge for a given distance and resistance

 “Short circuit”, low resistance, unintended, alternate path through the circuit, how that could damage components in the circuit, power source, start fire, etc…

-3. Recommended: 5 min- Build and measure second circuit
+3. Build and measure second circuit

 Make the same circuit except for a different resistor, and ask students to prove Ohm's law using the multimeter.

-4. Recommended: 5 min - Build and measure circuit with LED
+4. Build and measure circuit with LED

 Make the same circuit except add an LED, and ask students to prove Ohm's law.
 (It won't.)

-5. Recommended: 5 min - Explaination of why LED doesn't observe Ohm's law
+5. Explaination of why LED doesn't observe Ohm's law

 (Need to get good explaination!)

-6. Recommended: 10 min - Explaination of AC and DC
+6. Explaination of AC and DC

 Teacher explains difference between AC and DC.
 Measures AC from a wall outlet using a multimeter.